Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-backend-repo.md

 \[add image]

-Now we need to clone the a servless-graphQL starter, so open your terminal and type in the following:
+Now we need to clone the servless-graphQL starter, so open your terminal and type in the following:

 ```bash
 $ serverless install --url https://github.com/pimp-my-book/serverless-graphql-nodejs-starter --name lunar-tour-api